• Professional healthcare

 To facilitate accurate CT-MRI co-registration, the La Tour team connects a 5-point CIVCO FreedomView thermoplastic mask directly onto the Philips couch top (left).
 The dStream Anterior coil and Flex L coils are used for high quality imaging (right).

-Epidermoid carcinoma of the left tongue base
+Clinical case: Epidermoid carcinoma of the left tongue base

 The patient was diagnosed with an epidermoid carcinoma of the base of the left invading the amygdala lodge and the amygdaloglossal groove.
 Radiochemotherapy with curative aim was prescribed with a dose of 70 Gy for the tumor, 66 Gy on the suspicious nodes and 56 Gy on the elective drainage areas - in 33 fractions.

-T2W 3D, 3D STIR and mDIXON MRI scans.
+T2W 3D (left), 3D STIR (center) and mDIXON (right) MRI scans.

 Comparison of CT simulation scan (left) and T2W 3D MRI (right)

-and coronal planes.
+MR-based target contouring in transversal, sagittal and coronal planes.

 Personalized VMAT dose planned in Philips Pinnacle.

-As a private institution we aim to offer both the best treatment and the best patient experience, MR-only radiotherapy makes so much sense in this respect”
+As a private institution we aim to offer both the best treatment and the best patient experience.
+MR only radiotherapy makes so much sense in this respect.

 MR-only radiotherapy planning drives a good patient experience